ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

    ```
    {: pre}

-   `<COMMAND>` is the command you want to run in the background.
+   `<COMMAND>` is the command that you want to run in the background.

 ## Start Enterprise Search through Docker Run
 {: #tutorial-elasticsearch-enterprise-search-tutorial-docker-run}
 {: step}

-In addition to the standard installation, you can start Enterprise Search using Docker by following these steps:
+In addition to the standard installation, start Enterprise Search by using Docker by following these steps:

 1. Place CA Certificate: Copy the CA certificate into ```certs/ca/ca.crt``` within your project folder.
 1. Add the following:
 1. Run Docker Command:

-   Execute the following command in your project folder to start Enterprise Search with Docker:
+   Run the following command in your project folder to start Enterprise Search with Docker:

    ```sh
    docker run \